-As a child, I grew up in the beautiful hills of West Virginia then lived in Indiana, Louisville, and finally for more than three decades I lived near the gorgeous orchards of Michigan.
-In all those places, there was an excitement for Autumn to come to bring relief from the heat and humidity of the summer but also for the opportunity to enjoy the extravaganza of the tree leaves changing from green to vivid colors.
-Several years ago, when I still lived in Michigan, it dawned upon me what was really happening and I wrote the following description.
+As a child I grew up in the beautiful hills of West Virginia, then lived in Indiana, Louisville, and finally for more than three decades my home was near the spectacular orchards of Michigan.
+In all those places, there was an excitement for Autumn to arrive bringing relief from the heat and humidity of the summer and the opportunity to enjoy the extravaganza of the tree leaves changing from green to vivid colors.
+Several years ago, when I still lived in Michigan, I wrote about “The Dance of Autumn Leaves.”

 Folks who do not live in a geographic area that experiences the four seasons in their extremes are cheated out of some of life’s most glorious artwork.
 The contrast between the Summer heat and the Winter snow, the Spring rains and the Fall frosts, the green ladened branches and the brown leafless trees defies description—all must be experienced to be appreciated.

 When Autumn has gone and Winter sets in, there are no more colorful dances—albeit I saw a few dead leaves still clinging to their branches.
 But it’s just a matter of time now.
 The grass has turned brown and will appear dead as it hibernates.
 The perennials are hibernating as well, and all the plant life in our geographic area awaits a covering of snow to provide protection from the deep freeze of Winter.
 Nevertheless, we are not discouraged.
 We are not depressed.
 We’ve seen it all before.
 Soon the short days and long nights will reverse.
 Somewhere beyond our hearing, the Almighty Creator’s calendar will turn its pages, and the call to AWAKE! will be given.
 The birds will return and begin to sing as blades of green begin to appear on the ground and the trees.